Skip to main content

 4. The first pair to cross the finish line together is the winner.

-2. Everyone should climb into their pillowcase and stand behind the start line.
+2. Everyone should get into the sack, so their toes are touching the corners, and stand behind the start line.

 3. When the person leading the race says ‘go’, everyone should move as fast as they can towards the finish line without getting out of their sacks.
 It’s up to them how they move – they could jump or shuffle.